decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Map Messages to Scalars

 Similarly to how messages are mapped to scalars in [BLS12381-SHAKE-256 Test Vectors](#bls12381-sha-256-test-vectors), we are using the [MapMessageToScalarAsHash](#mapmessagetoscalarashash) operation to map each message to a scalar.
-For the [BLS12-381-SHA-256](#bls12-381-shake-256-ciphersuite) ciphersuite, on input each message in (#messages) and the following default dst
+For the [BLS12-381-SHA-256](#bls12-381-shake-256-ciphersuite) ciphersuite, on input each message in (#messages-1) and the following default dst

 ```
 {{ $MapMessageToScalarFixtures.bls12-381-sha-256.MapMessageToScalarAsHash.dst }}